Evidence for Multiple Types of Post-Starburst Galaxies

-In \S~\ref{sec:galaxy_sample}, the galaxy sample and data are described, and in \S~\ref{sec:identifying_psb_groups}, these are used to determine whether there are multiple types of PSB galaxies --- i.e., whether their properties are multimodal --- using machine learning to cluster PSB galaxies based on spectroscopic data.
-Various galaxy properties (e.g., emission line strengths, mass and age distributions and morphologies) are examined in \S~\ref{sec:psb_properties} to determine the origins of the proposed types of PSB galaxies in \S~\ref{sec:potential_origins}.
-Specifically, three hypothesis are evaluated: (1) the grouping could be an evolutionary sequence; (2) the groups could be produced by mergers affecting different types of precursor galaxies; or (3) some galaxies might instead evolve secularly through the PSB phase.
-The results are discussed in \S~\ref{sec:discussion}, finding that this final scenario is most consistent with observations.
-These results even allow the possibility that PSB galaxies are a turnoff mechanism from the star-forming main sequence, in which case all typical galaxies would go through a PSB phase at turnoff.
+In Sect. \ref{sec:galaxy_sample} we describe the galaxy sample and data, and in Sect. \ref{sec:identifying_psb_groups} we determine whether there are multiple types of PSB galaxies, that is, whether their properties are multimodal, using machine-learning to cluster PSB galaxies based on spectroscopic data.
+Various galaxy properties (e.g., emission line strengths, mass and age distributions, and morphologies) are examined in Sect. \ref{sec:psb_properties} to determine the origins of the proposed types of PSB galaxies in Sect. \ref{sec:potential_origins}.
+Specifically, three hypotheses are evaluated: (1) the grouping could be an evolutionary sequence; (2) the groups could be produced by mergers that affect different types of precursor galaxies; or (3) some galaxies might instead evolve secularly through the PSB phase.
+The results are discussed in Sect. \ref{sec:discussion}, and we find that this final scenario is most consistent with observations.
+These results even allow the possibility that PSB galaxies are a turnoff mechanism from the star-forming main sequence, in which case, all typical galaxies would go through a PSB phase at turnoff.

-\section{Galaxy Sample and Data}
+\section{Galaxy sample and data}

 This work primarily relies on a sample of 2665 PSB galaxies from \citet{Meusinger_2017}.
-The catalog includes PSB galaxies with median redshift $z=0.13$ (16\textsuperscript{th} and 84\textsuperscript{th} percentiles of 0.069 to 0.199) that have been recorded in Stripe 82 by the Sloan Digital Sky Survey Data Release 7 \citep[SDSS DR7,][]{Abazajian_2009}.
-The \citet{Meusinger_2017} galaxies are selected to have equivalent widths EW(H$\delta$) $>3$ Å, EW(H$\alpha$) $>-5$ Å and EW([OII]) $>-5$ Å, where negative values indicate emission and positive values indicate absorption.
+The catalog includes PSB galaxies with a median redshift $z=0.13$ (16\textsuperscript{th} and 84\textsuperscript{th} percentiles of 0.069 to 0.199) that were recorded in Stripe 82 by the Sloan Digital Sky Survey Data Release 7 \citep[SDSS DR7,][]{Abazajian_2009}.
+The \citet{Meusinger_2017} galaxies were selected to have equivalent widths EW(H$\delta$) $>3$ Å, EW(H$\alpha$) $>-5$ Å and EW([OII]) $>-5$ Å, where negative values indicate emission, and positive values indicate absorption.
 Thus, the galaxies have strong H$\delta$ absorption and almost no H$\alpha$ or [OII] emission.
-The use of H$\alpha$ reduces contamination from dust, but may introduce a bias against galaxies with strong narrow-line AGN, strong shocks (which can be expected post-merging), or that are not yet fully quenched \citep{French_2021, Li_2023}.
+The use of H$\alpha$ reduces contamination from dust, but may introduce a bias against galaxies with strong narrow-line active galactic nuclei (AGN), strong shocks (which can be expected post-merging), or that are not yet fully quenched \citep{French_2021, Li_2023}.